conan install¶

 Install the requirements specified in a recipe (conanfile.py or conanfile.txt).

-It can also be used to install a concrete package specifying a
+It can also be used to install packages without a conanfile, using the

-reference.
-If any requirement is not found in the local cache, it will
+If any requirement is not found in the local cache, it will iterate the remotes

 positional arguments: